-As is with most innovations that are brought to life in this current era of cryptocurrency, DApps are a by-product of blockchain technology, which has recently been making tremendous headway in its development and popularity in the crypto community.
+As is with most innovations of this current era of cryptocurrency, DApps are a by-product of blockchain technology.
+This tech has recently been making tremendous headway in its development and popularity in the crypto community.

 The Ethereum white paper categorizes DApps into three types.
-The first is money management, in which the application is used as a way to settle contracts between users.
+The first is money management.
+Here the application acts as a way to settle contracts between users.
 The second type includes the involvement of money and mixes monetary information with data from outside the blockchain.
 A basic example of this is insurance that pays out when an incident affects the insured individual.
-The third and final type is dedicated to the “other”; functions that do not pertain to monetary-related trades or services, such as online voting and decentralized governing.
+The third and final type is related to all the other functions outside of monetary-related trades and services.
+An example might online voting and decentralized governing.